-The second article inquires into norms for physical and sexual contacts between individuals, even husbands and wives, defining rights to look, to touch, and even to mutilate.
+The second essay inquires into norms for physical and sexual contacts between individuals, even husbands and wives, defining rights to look, to touch, and even to mutilate.

-The third article evaluates the Ottoman records of local fines.
-This report on legal regulations and their execution as well as on practices of law and tradition in villages in northern Palestine create a colorful picture of life in the sixteenth century.
+The third essay evaluates the Ottoman records of local fines.
+This report on legal regulations and their execution as well as on practices of law and tradition in villages of Northern Palestine creates a colorful picture of life in the sixteenth century.

 Devin J. Stewart

 Taqiyyah as Performance: The Travels of Baha al-Din al-Amili in the Ottoman Empire